redeyecoding/my_stopwatch/README.md

       def multiply_stuff_by_3(*num):
               lc1 = [x * 3 for x in range(2,10)]
               return lc1```
-3. If you would like to verify that the stopwatch works, just import the **time** module and put your function to sleep:
+3. If you would like to verify that the stopwatch works, just put your function to **sleep**:
   example:
     ```
     @stopwatch